Hawaii wildfires could be state’s worst natural disaster in decades

 What are officials saying?

-Mr Bissen Jr, the Maui County mayor, said the fatalities had been confirmed moments before a news conference on Wednesday afternoon.
+Mr Bissen Jr, the Maui County mayor, said that six fatalities had been confirmed moments before a news conference on Wednesday afternoon.

 “I’m sad to report that just before coming on this, it was confirmed we’ve had six fatalities.
 We are still in search and rescue mode,” he said.